mathgenome/ProjectGCData/CodeBook.md

 2 subject: Subjects numbered from 1 to 30

 ## Variables.
-Averaged for each activity and each subject, from original values given un standard deviation units.
+Averaged for each activity and each subject, from original values given in standard deviation units.

 3 tBodyAcc-mean()-X